jimm98y/SharpOnvif/README.md

 app.UseAuthentication();
 app.UseAuthorization();
 ```
-And makes sure to call `app.UseOnvif()` to handle SOAP requests with action in the SOAP message instead of the Content-Type header:
+And make sure to call `app.UseOnvif()` to handle SOAP requests with action in the SOAP message instead of the Content-Type header:
 ```cs
 app.UseOnvif();
 ```